 The Grand National is one of the most historic steeplechases.

 In truth, it is the most famous race in the world.
 No wonder punters can't get enough of this betting bonanza with free bets, incentives and offers galore.
 It's a contest built on grit, determination, love and sometimes loss.
 Four long miles & two furlongs.
 Two long circuits watched by a cheering crowd.
-A race which hails heroes – man and horse.
+A race that hails heroes – man and horse.
 Red Rum won three times in 1973, 1974 & 1977.
-Without Ginger McCain's super star, we would still be waiting for such a feat to happen.
+Without Ginger McCain's superstar, we would still be waiting for such a feat to happen.
 It would seem unlikely in this modern era that we will see his like again.

 The Grand National History tells a story like no other race.
 A tale of blood, sweat and tears.
 Triumph over adversity.